 ✔ PartnerStack

-(recurring SaaS programs — perfect for bloggers and business niches)
+(recurring SaaS programs perfect for blogging and business niches)

-Some companies approve instantly and give better commissions.
+Some companies approve instantly (or within 2-7 days) and give much better commissions.

-Step 7: Compare Programs Offering the Same Thing (and pick the best one)
+Step 7: Compare Affiliate Programs Offering the Same Thing (And Pick The 2-3 Best Ones)

-This is where beginners often leave money on the table.
+This is where affiliate beginners often leave money on the table.

 If multiple companies sell similar products, compare: